 fight to write.Performed in four locations in East Hampshire during May 1997

 Click here to see details of play and sample scene

-Photos from a performance
+Photos from a performance in 2007

 See also Flora's Heatherley

 Cast List Flora's Peverel (ages in brackets)

 Flora Thompson (39-51 and 60 in 1937)